supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 # Two-component sleep model
-SuperMemo predicts the homeostatic and circadian status of overall sleep propensity based on the user's sleep data.
+SuperMemo predicts the homeostatic and circadian status of overall sleep propensity (i.e., how sleepy you feel) based on the user's sleep data.

 > ### Summary
 > Vertical axis = sleep obtained in the first 11 hours from bedtime